ArthurLGX/suivi_projets_pro/README.md

 - `public/`: Static files such as images and icons.
 - `utils/`: Utility functions and helpers.

+## Pages

+The website includes the following pages:

+1. **Home Page (`/`)**:
+- Overview of the project.
+- Introduction to the different scenarios and features.
+- Links to explore other sections of the site.

+2. **Client Scenarios (`/scenarios`)**:

+- Detailed strategies for managing different client types (small businesses, startups, personal blogs, e-commerce).
+- Case studies or examples for each scenario.

+3. **Technology Stack (`/tech-stack`)**:

+- Explanation of the technology choices.
+- Pros and cons of different stacks (e.g., WordPress vs. custom solutions).
+- Resources and tools recommended for each technology.

+4. **Project Management (`/project-management`)**:

+- Best practices for setting timelines and managing client expectations.
+- Tips on hosting, maintenance, and updates.

+5. **Pricing Strategies (`/pricing`)**:

+- Guidelines for pricing your services based on the complexity of the project.
+- Examples of pricing models for different types of clients.

+6. **Tools & Best Practices (`/tools`)**:

+- List of essential tools (e.g., Git, Trello, Postman) for web development.
+- Best practices for coding, testing, and deployment.
+- Common mistakes to avoid.

+7. **Security and Maintenance (`/security`)**:

+- Overview of security best practices.
+- Importance of ongoing maintenance.
+- Steps to secure websites and ensure data protection.

+8. **About (`/about`)**:

+- Information about the project and its purpose.
+- Background of the developer.
+- Contact information.

 ## Deployment

 To deploy this project, you can use platforms like: